-What is a Target Audience?
-Definition
+What is Target Audience — A Simple Definition

 Types of Target Audiences

-Most businesses will likely deal with multiple “types” of ideal prospects — e.g. when your product solves a problem common to both working women and college students.
+Most businesses will likely deal with multiple “types” of ideal prospects — e.g., when your product solves a problem common to both working women and college students.

 We segment our target audience into different “Customer Avatars” or “Buyer Personas” when this happens.
 This segmentation can happen based on various considerations.
 Some of the key ones are as listed below: